Introduction to Statstical Theory of Fluid Turbulence: Turbulence Phenomenological Models

 \subsection{Absolute Equilibrium States}

 In fluid turbulence when viscosity is identically zero (inviscid limit), kinetic energy is conserved in the incompressible limit.
 Now consider independent Fourier modes (transverse to wavenumbers) as state variables $y_{a}(t)$.
-Lesieur \cite{Lesi:book} has shown that these variables move in a constant energy surface, and the motion is area preserving like in Liouville's theorem.
+Lee~\cite{Lee:QAM1952} and Kraichnan~\cite{Kraichnan:JFM1973} have shown that these variables move in a constant energy surface, and the motion is area preserving like in Liouville's theorem.
 Now we look for equilibrium probability-distribution function $P(\{ y_{a}\})$ for these state variables.
-Once we assume ergodicity, the ideal incompressible fluid turbulence can be mapped to equilibrium statistical mechanics \cite{Lesi:book}.
+Once we assume ergodicity, the ideal incompressible fluid turbulence can be mapped to equilibrium statistical mechanics~\cite{Lee:QAM1952,Kraichnan:JFM1973}.

 By applying the usual arguments of equilibrium statistical mechanics we can deduce that at equilibrium, the probability distribution function will be where $\sigma$ is a positive constant.
 The parameter $\sigma$ corresponds to inverse temperature in the Boltzmann distribution.
 Clearly independent of $a$.
-Hence energy spectrum $C(\mathbf{k})$ is constant, and 1-d spectrum will be proportional to $k^{d-1}$ \cite{Lesi:book}.
+Hence energy spectrum $C(\mathbf{k})$ is constant, and 1-d spectrum will be proportional to $k^{d-1}$ \cite{Lesieur:book:Turbulence}.
 This is very different from Kolmogorov's spectrum for large $Re$ turbulence.
 Hence, the physics of turbulence at $\nu=0$ (inviscid) differs greatly from the physics at $\nu\rightarrow0$.
 This is not surprising because (a) turbulence is a nonequilibrium process, and (b) Navier-Stokes equation is singular in $\nu$.

-Even though nature of inviscid flow is very different from turbulent flow, Kraichnan and Chen \cite{KraiChen} suggested that the tendency of the energy cascade in turbulent flow could be anticipated from the absolute equilibrium states.
-Using absolute equilibrium theory, Kraichnan \cite{Krai:71} showed that in two dimensions, enstrophy cascades forward, but energy cascades backward (see also Lesieur \cite{Lesi:book}).
+Even though nature of inviscid flow is very different from turbulent flow, Kraichnan and Chen \cite{Kraichnan:PD1989} suggested that the tendency of the energy cascade in turbulent flow could be anticipated from the absolute equilibrium states.
+Using absolute equilibrium theory, Kraichnan \cite{Kraichnan:JFM1971_2D3D} showed that in two dimensions, enstrophy cascades forward, but energy cascades backward (see also Lesieur \cite{Lesieur:book:Turbulence}).
 The above prediction holds good for real fluids.